-Citation styles are set of rules to cite sources in academic writing.
-The most common citation styles include: APA style, Chicago style and MLA style etc.
+Citation styles are sets of rules to cite sources properly in academic writing.
+You should only use ONE unique citation style that should be adopted throughout the whole academic work.
+The most common citation styles include APA Style, Chicago Style and MLA Style.

-Different citation styles have different rules for in-text citations and reference list entries at the end of the paper, but they share standard elements to identify the source information, including, author’s name, book title, journal title, article title, publication date, and etc. Samples of commonly used citation styles for English resources are provided below for reference:
+Different citation styles have different rules for in-text citations and reference list entries (listed at the end of the paper), but they share standard elements to identify the source information, including author’s name, book title, journal title, article title, publication date, etc. Below are some samples of commonly used citation styles for your reference:

 Chen, Liang-hsuan.
 "Choosing Canadian Graduate Schools from Afar: East Asian Students' Perspectives."
 Higher Education 54, no. 5 (2007): 759-80.